-- i.
-The University may put in place such measures as it deems appropriate to manage the risks to the parties involved or to manage the conduct of the parties.
-These measures may remain in place throughout the process even if no misconduct is found.
-Such measures include but are not limited to: withdrawal of access to University and Student Union licenced premises, social or sporting activities; withdrawal of a parking permit; a "No Contact Order" with specified persons; or a campus curfew (i.e. access limited to University premises between specified hours only).
-The arrangements and the reasons for the decision will be conveyed to the student in writing.
-These measures are not disciplinary sanctions and do not imply that any decision has already been made about the allegations.
-It will be for no longer than the University deems it necessary. - c.
-Suspension Pending an Investigation or a Disciplinary Panel - i.
-A student who is the subject of an allegation of misconduct may be suspended from study temporarily for a specified period, which may be amended or extended, by the Director of Academic Services pending an investigation or a Disciplinary Panel and, if applicable, any subsequent appeal.
+- c.
+Suspension Pending an Investigation or a Disciplinary Panel - i) A student who is the subject of an allegation of misconduct may be suspended from study temporarily for a specified period, which may be amended or extended, by the Director for Students pending an investigation or a Disciplinary Panel and, if applicable, any subsequent appeal.
 Such a suspension is reserved for cases of serious misconduct and may be made with or without any reasonable conditions as determined at the time of suspension.
 Examples of such conditions are given in points iv) and v) below.
-The Director of Academic Services, when considering suspension pending a Disciplinary Panel, will consider the potential impact upon the student's studies. - ii.
-Suspension pending a Disciplinary Panel is a neutral act in the context of the eventual determination of whether an allegation is found to be proven or not proven.
-Its purpose may be, for example: - to ensure that potential witnesses or other evidence are not subject to interference; - (2) to avoid any repetition of the circumstances which led to an allegation. - (3) to ensure the safety and well-being of the University community, including the student against whom an allegation has been made.
+The Director for Students, when considering suspension pending a Disciplinary Panel, will consider the potential impact upon the student's studies. - ii) Suspension pending a Disciplinary Panel is a neutral act in the context of the eventual determination of whether an allegation is found to be proven or not proven.
+Its purpose may be, for example: - to ensure that potential witnesses or other evidence are not subject to interference; - (2) to avoid any repetition of the circumstances which led to an allegation; - iii) to ensure the safety and well-being of the University community, including the student against whom an allegation has been made.
 In cases deemed to be urgent, particularly if the safety of the student or others is perceived to be at risk, a student may be suspended with immediate effect.
-Written reasons for the decision to suspend shall be sent to the student - iii.
-A student who is suspended pending a Disciplinary Panel may be wholly or partly prohibited from entering all or specific University premises, and from participating in University activities, including exercising their functions or duties of any office or committee membership in the University.
+Written reasons for the decision to suspend shall be sent to the student. - iv) A student who is suspended pending a Disciplinary Panel may be wholly or partly prohibited from entering all or specific University premises, and from participating in University activities, including exercising their functions or duties of any office or committee membership in the University.
 An order of suspension may include a requirement that the student shall have no contact with a named person or persons.